Date

 Schedule by Day

-Depart home city on an overnight flight for Florence, Italy
+Independent departures from your home city on an overnight flight to Florence, Italy.

 Meals: R, D